-With the increasing global focus on climate and sustainability, having a sustainable strategy for your business is more important than ever before.
+With the increasing global focus on climate and sustainability, having a sustainable strategy for your business is crucial.
 Companies need to look further than their own challenges and create strategies that incorporate work on larger global challenges and trends.
 These issues are likely to greatly accelerate in importance in the future and change how the world works.
 In order to survive as a business, a sustainable strategy is key, both to ensure growth and a future where all people can co-exist.

 Challenges like hunger and poverty (SDG 1 and SDG 2) affects not only the country that experiences the problem, but also many other countries.
-One example can be drought, hunger or poverty in Sub-Saharan Africa, which eventually will force a lot of people to flee their hometowns, many with the goal of reaching a European country.
-This is why we need to think of global challenges like poverty, hunger and lack of water as our own local challenges, and work together on solving the problems and achieving the Global Goals.
+One example can be drought, hunger, or poverty in Sub-Saharan Africa.
+Eventually, these problems will force people to flee their hometowns, many with the goal of reaching a European country.
+This is why we need to think of global challenges like poverty or lack of water as our local challenges.
+Thus, we need to work together on solving these problems and achieving Global Goals.

 Why does your business need a sustainable strategy?

-Future customers will have a higher demand for transparency in the production supply chain, require more ethically produced goods and services, and products proving to have a lower impact on the environment and those who produced it.
-Therefore, in order to maintain a large customer base, companies need a sustainable strategy that is aligned with the Sustainable Development Goals (SDGs) to survive in the future of businesses.
-The SDGs are the largest global framework we have to ensure that the world we live in will be free of poverty, hunger and a degraded climate, and in order to achieve the goals by 2030, we all need to work together.
-The combination of these factors make it crucial for companies to integrate work on sustainability and the SDGs in the business strategy.
+Future customers will have a higher demand for transparency in the production supply chain.
+Above all, they will require more ethically produced goods and services, and products proving to have a lower impact on the environment and those who produced it.
+Therefore, in order to maintain a large customer base, companies need a sustainable strategy that is aligned with the SDGs to survive in the future of businesses.
+The SDGs are the largest global framework we have to ensure that the world we live in will be free of poverty, hunger, and a degraded climate.
+In order to achieve the goals by 2030, we all need to work together.
+The combination of these factors makes it crucial for companies to integrate the SDGs in the business strategy.

-Many companies still think that by going towards sustainability costs will be higher, and incomes lower.
+Many companies still think that going towards sustainability will increase their cost and lower incomes.
 However, integrating sustainability into the company might actually increase economic growth and at the same time reduce costs.
-As much as 66% of global consumers say they are willing to pay more for products that are sustainable and ethically produced, and when looking at millennials the number is even higher.
+As much as 66% of global consumers are willing to pay more for products that are sustainable and ethically produced.
+What is more, when looking at millennials the number is even higher.
 By investing in sustainability and innovation today, you will also ensure that your company is relevant in the future.